Apostolic Church (1916 denomination): Split

 For a period, the Welsh churches were associated with William Oliver Hutchinson and the Apostolic Faith Church in Bournemouth, England.
 However, on 8 January 1916, Daniel Powell Williams and most of the Welsh assemblies separated from Hutchinson and the Apostolic Faith Church over doctrinal matters, and established the Apostolic Church in Wales (ACW).
 After 1916, the two groups had no further contact and developed along different doctrinal paths.
 Hutchinson had begun to claim all authority as "Chief Apostle", a claim that Williams and the Welsh churches could not accept, seeing his claims to infallibility as contrary to both the Protestant principle of sola scriptura and collegial church government.

 Post-split continuation

 In 1917, a second group was formed, centred on Birmingham, affiliated to the Apostolic Church in Wales.
 The following year the Burning Bush Pentecostal Congregation in Glasgow came into cooperation with the Apostolic Church.
 In the same year, a group using the name "Apostolic Church" in Hereford also came into cooperation with the ACW.
 In 2016, the denomination celebrated its 100th anniversary.
 It had 15 million members in approximately 100 countries.

 Theology

 Ecclesiology has taken a prominent place in the theology of the movement.
 The Church is defined as the Body of Christ and the headship of Christ is given prominence.
 Christ is seen to express his headship through the ministries of apostles, prophets, evangelists, pastors, elders and teachers.
-The theological beliefs of the Apostolic Church are summarized in its confession of faith, known as the Tenets, which read as follows: